jellow-aac/Jellow-Communicator/README.md

 Translators
 ----
 Want to help translate Jellow Communicator to your language?
-Submit your requests [here](https://gitlab.com/JellowAppDevelopers/JellowCommunicator/issues).
+Submit your requests at jellowcommunicator@gmail.com or dsource.in@gmail.com.

 License
 ----